 The instruction for Crypto Wallet.
-In order to send money to Freewallet, one needs to proceed to "Receive" tab of the application and specify which currency will be sent to Freewallet.
+In order to send money to Freewallet, one needs to proceed to the "Receive" tab of the application and specify which currency will be sent to Freewallet.
 The application will display the "Receive address" and the QR code.
-This address should be used as a destination address while sending coins from the sender address.
+This address should be used as a destination address while sending coins from the sender's address.
 For sending some assets one needs to add a message for the transaction identification.

 How to Buy Cryptocurrencies With a Credit Card?

 Freewallet provides an easy and instant way to buy cryptocurrencies with a credit card.
 Nevertheless, there are some limitations to consider before buying cryptocurrencies with a credit card on Freewallet.
-For instance, although the company supports most of the existing cards (including Visa, Master, and even some virtual and prepaid cards), Freewallet team doesn't guarantee that the bank won't decline the transaction due to the rules of this bank.
+For instance, although the company supports most of the existing cards (including Visa, Master, and even some virtual and prepaid cards), the Freewallet team doesn't guarantee that the bank won't decline the transaction due to the rules of this bank.

 More than that, there are limitations in the amount of money one can spend on cryptocurrency.
 The minimum amount that can be spent on cryptocurrencies in one transaction is $50.
 The maximum amount that can be spent on cryptocurrencies in a length of 24 hours is $20,000.
 Users can't spend more than $50,000 on cryptocurrencies per month.

 When buying cryptocurrencies with a card, Freewallet collects fees.
 The fee amount is 7%.
 The minimum fee is $11.
-In the case of buying cryptocurrencies with a card that has currency different than USD or EUR, the bank will charge additional fees for conversion of the user's assets.
+In the case of buying cryptocurrencies with a card that has currency different than USD or EUR, the bank will charge additional fees for the conversion of the user's assets.

 Freewallet service is available for the residents of 36 countries (members of FATF).
 These countries are the UK, Germany, France, Russia, the US, and others.